oVirt/ovirt-site/source/release/3.3/index.html.md

 #### Node

-*   [Universal Node Image](Features/Universal Image) make the ovirt-node image generic for use with non-oVirt Projects
+*   [Universal Node Image](Features/Universal Image) makes the ovirt-node image generic for use with non-oVirt Projects
 *   [Node VDSM Plugin](Features/Node vdsm plugin) extract all vdsm and oVirt Engine specific code from ovirt-node into a plugin
 *   oVirt Node works on a different asynchronous release schedule from the rest of oVirt.
     -   At the time of the oVirt 3.3 release, the current version of ovirt-node will be 3.0.0.